deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Integrating-a-Python-Script-to-create-a-report-in-BI/README.md

   ## DESCRIPTION
 Here we will see how interactive and dynamic the Power BI application is by importing, cleaning, and visualizing data all by using Python and its respective libraries.

+### Overview of the dataset
+The CarMax dataset is a CSV file, with at least one (1) million rows.
+The dataset is a web scrape of the CarMax website and details the daily inventory of cars between September 27, 2015, and June 14, 2017.

 ## WHAT TO EXPECT...
 1. First, create a Python environment using Anaconda Navigator and install all the necessary Python libraries.
 2. Update the Python's Environment directory to work within Power BI Desktop then import and load the data from the Python script using Python commands.